 Next, you’ll want to choose a name for your company.
-But before you rush to order custom letterhead, you’ll want to determine whether the name is available in your state of formation and in any other states where your LLC may qualify to do business.
+But before you rush to order custom letterhead, you’ll want to determine whether the name is available in Washington and in any other states where your LLC may qualify to do business.

 In Washington, you can see if your chosen name is available on the secretary of state’s website.
 You’ll also want to decide whether the name will be used as a separate domain name, trademark, or service mark.
 If so, you should consider running a separate search see if there are similar names already in the marketplace.

-You should also always make sure the name meets any statutory requirements in the state you’ve chosen, which may involve consulting with an attorney.
+You should also always make sure the name meets any statutory requirements in Washington, which may involve consulting with a Seattle business attorney.

 Draft the Certificate of Formation.

-Next, you’ll need to prepare the certificate of formation in your state.
+Next, you’ll need to prepare the certificate of formation.
 Washington has a form certificate that helps explain what content must be included.
-Depending on what state you’re in, you’ll need to make several decisions at this point, including who will sign the certificate of formation as the authorized person(s), who will act as the registered agent for the LLC, and where the LLC’s principal office street address will be.
+You’ll need to make several decisions at this point, including who will sign the certificate of formation as the authorized person(s), who will act as the registered agent for the LLC, and where the LLC’s principal office street address will be.

 File the Certificate of Formation.